3nol/how-to-git/03_branches/README.md

 ### CLI

-The following commands can be used for creating a branch:
+The following commands can be used for changing to a different branch:

 - `git branch [-a]` \
     Lists all existing branches.
 Specifying `-a` shows all branches,